This is the in-person course in the Strategies for Sustainability Program.

 Drive innovation and long-term value creation using design thinking tools and strategies.
 Design thinking has long been used in Silicon Valley to help companies address seemingly intractable problems.
+Merging the innovative tool kit of design thinking with the comprehensive lens of systems thinking, leaders can become change agents in their industries.
 This 2.5-day executive leadership course will give you the tools and understanding you need to bring design thinking concepts to your organization and to generate impactful results across the broader ecosystem.
 Highly interactive, this program will teach you to think holistically about your organization’s sustainability challenges and possible solutions

 Taught by award-winning faculty from Stanford’s Schools of Earth Sciences, Engineering, Business and Design, and by industry experts, participants will engage with faculty and each other to develop tactics and strategies to drive transformative change.

 Gain a solid understanding of how to use design thinking to achieve challenging corporate sustainability goals and to develop robust business strategies and solutions.

 Stretch and strengthen your creativity and leadership skills to develop and implement innovative and impactful solutions.